Oriental Cockroaches, Habitat Preferences and Control Strategies

 - Use gels indoors, granulars outdoors

-Because Oriental cockroaches thrive on moisture, clutter, and easy entry points, integrate sanitation, exclusion, and targeted chemistry as a single plan.
+Because oriental cockroaches thrive on moisture, clutter, and easy entry points, integrate sanitation, exclusion, and targeted chemistry as a single plan.
+This is the information that separates effective long-term management from repeated failed treatments.

 Frequently Asked Questions